karththikeyanK/VSP_Farm/README.md

 ## Functionalities

-### Admin
+## Admin Functionalities

-The Admin has full control over users, customers, and items.
-The Admin functionalities include:
+1. **Generate PDF Reports**
+   - Current Day Summary (including credit payments)
+   - Current Day Details (all relevant details)
+   - Summary Report within a Date Range
+   - Detailed Report within a Date Range
+   - Report by Customer
+   - Loan Payments Report by Customer

+2. **User Management**
-1. **Create User (Admin/Cashier)**
+   - **Create User (Admin/Cashier)**
-    - Admin can create new users with Admin or Cashier roles.
+     - Admin can create new users with designated roles.
+   - **Delete Users**
+     - Admin has the authority to remove users from the system.

+3. **Customer Management**
-2. **Create Customer**
+   - **Create Customer**
      - Only customers registered by the Admin are eligible for discounts and can opt to pay later.
      - Default customers do not receive any discount.

+4. **Item Management**
-3. **Manage Items and Sub-items**
+   - **Manage Items and Sub-items**
      - Admin can create, edit, or delete items and their associated sub-items.

+5. **Report Viewing**
-4. **View Bill and Loan Reports**
+   - **View Bill and Loan Reports**
      - Admin can view detailed reports of all bills and loans.

-5. **Delete Bills and Users**
+   - **Delete Bills**
-    - Admin has the authority to delete bills and users from the system.
+     - Admin can delete bills from the system.

 ### Cashier
 The Cashier primarily handles billing and loan payments.
 The Cashier functionalities include: